articleIcon-icon

 Payment options for nomadic employees

-Employees can receive payment from their international employers, often through traditional direct deposit into their local bank account.
-However, if you plan to use your local bank card for transactions and ATM withdrawals abroad, depending on your bank, you’re likely to incur fees.
+Employees can receive payment from their international employers through direct deposit into their local bank account.
+However, if you plan to use your local bank card for transactions and ATM withdrawals abroad, depending on your bank, you're likely to incur fees.

 Payment options for nomadic contractors

-Independent contractors can take advantage of more flexible payment options and have clients pay them directly into digital banking apps like the ones mentioned above.
-However, these aren’t available in every country.
+Independent contractors can take advantage of more flexible payment options and have clients pay them directly into digital banking apps like PayPal, Payoneer, Revolut, or Wise.
+However, these aren't available in every country.

 Whether you're a remote worker trying to navigate the global workplace or a US company looking to hire or manage a remote international team, Deel can help.